TheSeires/PriceInsight/README.md

 # PriceInsight

 **PriceInsight** is a web application that allows users to track product prices across different supermarkets.
 Built using an ASP.NET API and React SPA, the platform currently crawls prices from two Ukrainian supermarkets: **ATB** and **Rukavychka**.
 The application is designed to be easily extensible, allowing new supermarket crawlers to be added with minimal effort.
-Users can sign up to the site to be able to track specific products, which will allow them to keep track of the current prices of their favorite products.
+Users can sign up on the site to track specific products, allowing them to keep up to date with the latest prices of their favorite products.

 ## Features